-3.8.2.4.3 MANDHLAKAZI, MKUZE AND SIMDLANGENTSHA REGIONAL WATER SUPPLY AREA
+3.7.1.7.3 MANDLAKAZI, MKUZE AND SIMDLANGENTSHA REGIONAL WATER SUPPLY AREA

 The Pongola catchment is currently under-utilised and the only catchment area not under stress.
-This catchment area supplies the Mandhlakazi Regional Water Supply Scheme from Senekal Boerdery via the Jozini Dam.
+This catchment area supplies the Mandlakazi Regional Water Supply Scheme from Senekal Boerdery via the Jozini Dam.

-Due to the high cost involved for the construction of an off-storage Facility for the Usuthu Regional Scheme, the augmentation of the Mandhlakazi and Usuthu Regional Water Supply Schemes is currently investigated.
+Due to the high cost involved for the construction of an off-storage Facility for the Usuthu Regional Scheme, the augmentation of the Mandlakazi and Usuthu Regional Water Supply Schemes is currently being investigated.
 The following items should be considered: